TurboWarp/docs/docs/development/home.md

 This is the place where documentation about developing TurboWarp goes.

-Most people will not be interested in this.
+Most people should read the [documentation intended to be read by end users](/) instead.